So, where was this photo taken? - RV Travel

 One of Spike’s most famous sayings is: “Living in the desert isn’t all bad.
 There’s beautiful scenery and good conversation.
 Hi Rock.”

-Needles is mostly famous for being the first stop on Route 66 when reaching California.
-It’s also famous for its frequent media attention as the hottest place in the USA, when summer temperatures can exceed 100 degrees for weeks in a row.
+Needles is mostly famous for being the first stop on Route 66 when entering California.
+It’s also famous for its frequent media attention as the hottest place in the USA, when summer temperatures can exceed 100 degrees for weeks on end.

 If you’re in the area looking for a place to stay with your RV, head a few miles away to the Nevada gambling town of Laughlin, where literally a thousand (or more) RVers hole up free on any given night in a casino parking lot.